MRASL/documentation/Software/conventions.md

  *    notice, this list of conditions and the following disclaimer in
  *    the documentation and/or other materials provided with the
  *    distribution.
- * 3. Neither the name PX4 nor the names of its contributors may be
+ * 3. Neither the name MRASL nor the names of its contributors may be
  *    used to endorse or promote products derived from this software
  *    without specific prior written permission.
  *